Papua New Guinea

 Arguably, the differences in teaching styles originate from language differences.
 The pictorial writing systems of China can only be taught via teacher instruction followed by student repetition.
 On the other hand, Australian students only need to learn the 26 characters of the alphabet.
 Once they are mastered, teachers need to instruct students in grammar.

 There are strengths and weaknesses of each approach.
 The Chinese approach encourages people to learn from others.
 This approach can cause problems when others say silly things, such as the myth that the Great Wall of China can be seen from the moon.
 In such circumstances, silly ideas can be written in textbooks, taught by teachers and accepted without question by students.
 The students then make a fool of themselves by telling foreigners the Great Wall of China can be seen from the moon.
 The Australian approach encourages individuals to express their ideas even if they are in contradiction to established thought.
+The main problem is that it often means Australians kids are constantly expected to keep reinventing the wheel rather than learning how cogs work so that they can invent machines.

 The Chinese government is concerned that social activism could lead to the break up of China or civil conflict that would decrease the quality of life for all Chinese.
 To reduce the risk, the Chinese education system discourages independent thinking or a plurality of views.
 The Chinese believe that an absence of intellectual diversity and a love of China will keep Chinese united.
 Government can then rely on reasoned experts to form policy direction.